veerendrababum/instacart_rec/README.md

 As mentioned earlier, in this dataset, 4 to 100 orders of a customer are given and we need to predict the products that will be re-ordered.
 So the last order of the user has been taken out and divided into train and test sets.
 All the prior order information of the customers are present in order_products_prior file.
 We can also note that there is a column in orders.csv file called eval_set which tells us as to which of the three datasets (prior, train or test) the given row goes to.

 #### Aisles.csv:
-It has the asile id and name of the asile
+It has the asile id and name of the asile.

 <img src="https://github.com/veerendrababum/instacart_rec/blob/master/images/aisle_df.PNG" width="350" height = "225">

 #### Department.csv:
 It has the department id and name of the department.

 <img src="https://github.com/veerendrababum/instacart_rec/blob/master/images/dep_df.PNG" width="350" height = "210">

 # Data Discovery